 PD estimates are estimates at a certain date, which are calculated based on internal rating models, and assessed using rating tools tailored to the various categories of counterparties and exposures.
 These models are based on internally compiled data comprising both quantitative and qualitative factors.
 If a counterparty or exposure migrates between ratings classes, then this can lead to a change in the estimate of the associated PD.
-PDs are estimated considering the contractual maturities of exposures.
+PDs are estimated considering the contractual maturities of exposures and estimated repayment rates.